LairdCP/Summit-SOM-Zephyr-Sample-Apps/low_power_wakeup/README.rst

     .. code-block:: bash

         systemctl suspend

-    The board will enter into the DSM state.
+    The entire SOM is now in a low power state (A core and M7 core in DSM state).

 #.
 At the M7 core's shell prompt, type ``wakeup`` to trigger the A core to exit
    the DSM state.
 The A core will wake up, and the Linux prompt will reappear.